Science is the Ultimate Religion

 Science is the meticulous observation and measurement of reproducible physical properties as we perceive them.
 Religion is the conceptual body of cultural precepts that attempt to explain how and why the world exists and provides appropriate guidelines for group behavior based upon those precepts.
 Faith is the body of causal relationships based upon assumptions beyond known causal variables.
 Logic is the attempted observation and correlation of sequential events, forces, or concepts.

-is that faith is as essential to the human psyche as logic is essential to
+understand is that faith is as essential to the human psyche as logic is

-Religion usually fails to understand is that faith is only as valid as the
+What Religion usually fails to understand is that faith is only as

 What Religion and Science usually both fail to realize is that Science itself is an “act of faith.”
 The Experimental Process of Science is based upon the assumption that when you do something “exactly the same” way a second time, you will get the exact same result.
 Science expands its “Understanding of Reality” by making slight changes to the Experimental Process and hopefully is able to correlate those changes to changes in the results.
 Without Faith in the consistency of the Experimental Process, or the consistency in the measurement of those changes, Science could not exist.
 (The metaphoric “Definition of Stupidity” as doing the same thing over and over again expecting a different result, is in actuality a humble description of the Experimental Process, because the real expectation and hope is that if “something different happens” you will be able to go back and figure out the causality of what was done differently.)

 mechanics of Faith and Logic ignores the fact that